flycheck/flycheck/doc/manual/extending.rst

    Use this macro together with the `config-file` form in the :checkprop:`:command` of a syntax checker.

-.. el:macro:: flycheck-def-option-var symbol initial-value checker &optional custom-args
+.. macro:: flycheck-def-option-var symbol initial-value checker &optional custom-args

    Define `symbol` as option variable for a syntax `checker`, with the given `initial-value`.